pschraut/UnityHeapExplorer/README.md

 Heap Explorer is a Memory Profiler, Debugger and Analyzer for Unity.
 This repository hosts Heap Explorer for Unity 2019.3 and newer.
 For older versions, please visit the now obsolete repository on Bitbucket instead ([link](https://bitbucket.org/pschraut/unityheapexplorer/)).

 I spent a significant amount of time identifying and fixing memory leaks, as well as looking for memory optimization opportunities in Unity applications in the past.
-During this time, I often used Unity's [old Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) and while it's an useful tool, I was never entirely happy with it.
+During this time, I often used Unity's [old Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) and while it's a useful tool, I was never entirely happy with it.

 This lead me to write my own memory profiler, where I have the opportunity to make all the things I didn't like about Unity's Memory Profiler better™.